The works from Divergence of Birds are available for sale and exhibition

 Host an Exhibition or Presentation

-To schedule an exhibition, presentation, or other event, or for more information about Divergence of Birds, please email me at cam(@)carolynmonastra.com or fill out the form below.
+To schedule an exhibition, presentation, or other event, or for more information about Divergence of Birds, please email cam(@)carolynmonastra.com or fill out the form below.